layer-3/clearsync/docs/Token.md

 ## Token

 Yellow and Canary utility token inheriting AccessControl and implementing Cap and Blacklist.
+This smart contract is an ERC20 used by both YELLOW and DUCKIES tokens.
+The YELLOW token is a collateral to open a state channel with another network entity.
+Additionally, it is used to pay the settlement fees on the network.

+After deployment, DEFAULT_ADMIN_ROLE will be transferred to a DAO, which will govern the token.
+This is done not to give too much token governance power to once account, which will definitely be a vector of attack.

+The similar applies to COMPLIANCE_ROLE.
+It is going to be granted to a multisig account, which will govern hackers and malicious users by blacklisting them.

 _Blacklist feature is using OpenZeppelin AccessControl._